She’s the Queen of Rock ‘n’ Roll. An unwanted child. A believer in the power of love. A longtime Buddhist. Andrea Miller talks to Tina Turner.

 Oh, that’s a deep question.
 Let’s start with meditation.
 There is a stage in practice where you don’t faint, you don’t black out, but you are in a space.
 In this space you are able to stop the conscious mind, the one that constantly talks and gives you all kinds of information from your eyes, your ears, your nose.
 When you’re able to get into that space, that is “beyond.”
 That’s where you find truth.
 In this stage of my life, I personally believe that you get truth from your subconscious mind and by meditating you get into the subconscious mind.
 Meditation opens the space I call “beyond.”

-What does it mean for you as a rock singer that you’ve made an album about prayer?
+What does it mean for you as a rock singer that your newest album is about prayer?